Vision and Mission Statement

 The Westlawn Middle School Library is a welcoming and inclusive space that empowers students in grades 6–8 to become curious, confident, and compassionate learners.
 By fostering a love of reading, inspiring critical thinking, and nurturing strong research and literacy skills, the library supports students as they explore ideas, discover new interests, and grow into thoughtful, informed members of their school community.
 Through collaboration with teachers, the library enriches learning experiences and encourages lifelong curiosity and learning.

-Georgia Tidwell is proud to serve as the Library Media Specialist at Westlawn Middle School.
+Georgia Tidwell is proud to serve as the Library Media Specialist at Westlawn.
 She grew up in Fayette, Alabama, and attended Bevill State Community College.
 She earned her B.S. in Family and Consumer Sciences Education from the University of North Alabama and her M.Ed. in Library Media from the University of West Alabama.

 Ms. Tidwell has been teaching since 1994 and has worked with students from Pre-K through 12th grade.
 She is passionate about helping students succeed and enjoys collaborating with teachers to support student growth.
 She is dedicated to motivating students to read widely and to learn something new every day.